.44 Magnum: In popular culture

 Smith & Wesson Model 629 with an 8 in barrel.

 The .44 Magnum remained mildly popular among shooters for many years after its introduction, but did not come to the attention of the general public until 1971 when it was prominently featured in the American feature film Dirty Harry starring Clint Eastwood.
 In one of the classic lines in cinema, title character "Dirty" Harry Callahan describes his Smith & Wesson Model 29 as "the most powerful handgun in the world".
 Although the more powerful .454 Casull wildcat cartridge was announced in 1959, the .44 Magnum was the most powerful production cartridge until the 1980s when the first production .454 Casull revolver was produced.

+A .44 Magnum is one of the guns that Robert De Niro purchases from a shady seller in Taxi Driver.

 Demand for the Model 29 increased so much that they were selling for up to three times the suggested retail price.
 When the Model 29 could not be obtained, customers sought other handguns chambered in this caliber, such as the Ruger Redhawk.